|What is SCORE?|

 |What if I am going to be off campus during the testing times or am completing an off-campus internship during my final semester?
 Do I still have to take the assessment?|

-- If you are off-campus for a legitimate reason, please fill out a waiver using the following link: aub.ie/score_waiver.
+- If you are off-campus (i.e., you are not currently enrolled in a course that meets on-campus), please fill out a waiver.
 Please allow 3-5 business days for your waiver to be individually verified and processed.

 |What if I want to reschedule my assessment session?|